TomashuTTTT7/vscode-wait-for-process/README.md

 # wait-for-process

-This very small extensions exposes a vscode command called `wait-for-process.wait` which is primarily designed to be used by a Attach to debugger launch configuration when debugging native modules.
+This very small extensions exposes a vscode command called `wait-for-process-fork.wait` which is primarily designed to be used by a Attach to debugger launch configuration when debugging native modules.

 The command returns the PID of a matching process, either by matching by process name (e.g. `node.exe`)